Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors

 This concludes the proof of the proposition for $H_n$ whence for all of the series. \end{proof}

 Since the discriminant in $\textnormal{Rep}(Q ,{\bf a})$ is a linear free divisor, its complement is an open orbit whose points corresponds to indecomposable representations.
 Consequently,

 \begin{corollary} { Each root $\bf a$ in the triple root system} of a rational triple quiver is a real Schur root. \end{corollary}

-A linear free divisor in the representation space of a Dynkin quiver is locally quasihomogeneous, that is, it can locally be defined by a quasihomogeneous polynomial with respect to positive weights.
-Moreover, if $D^*$ is a linear free divisor in the representation space of a Dynkin quiver, then $D^*$ is locally quasihomogeneous (\cite[Theorem 3.22]{granger-mond-schulze}).
+A linear free divisor in the representation space of a Dynkin quiver is locally quasihomogeneous, that is, it can locally be defined by a quasihomogeneous polynomial with respect to positive weights (\cite[Theorem 3.20]{granger-mond-schulze}).
 It follows by \cite[Remark 1.7.4]{macarro} that those linear free divisors satisfy the global logarithmic comparison theorem (GLCT).
 Now we have,

-\begin{corollary} All linear free divisors arising from rational triple quivers of type $A_{n,m,k}$, $B_{m,n}$, $C_{m,n}$, $D_{n,5}$ and $F_{n}$, together with $H_n$ with dimension vectors of type 1 and 2 in Lemma \ref{lem-listHn}, are locally weakly quasihomogeneous and satisfy the logarithmic comparison theorem. \end{corollary} \begin{proof} By the assumption, any representation is given by a root which involves a certain number of 1s, i.e. given by $(1,\ldots,1,a_1,\ldots,a_r)$ for some $r\geq 0$.
-So, if $D$ is a linear free divisor defined by a rational triple quiver of any of those types, it is related to a linear free divisor $D^*$ coming from a Dynkin quiver by an equation of the form (\ref{eq-D-D*}).
-Therefore the claim follows by the remarks above. \end{proof}